 The intersection of Scottsdale Road and Ashler Hills Drive operates as a signalized intersection with protected-permitted left turn phasing in the northbound, eastbound, and westbound approaches and protected left turn phasing in the southbound approach.
 The northbound and southbound approaches are striped to consist of an exclusive left turn lane, two (2) through lanes, a bike lane, and an exclusive right turn lane.
-The eastbound approach is striped to consists of an exclusive left turn lane.
-The westbound approach is striped to consists of an exclusive left turn lane.
+The eastbound approach is striped to consists of an exclusive left turn lane, a shared through/right-turn lane, and a bike lane.
 The westbound approach is striped to consists of an exclusive left turn lane.
 A designated pedestrian crosswalk is provided at each leg of the intersection.